Question: Some conservative preachers decry yoga as promoting sexuality. Do you think it does? And does that matter?

 Your ordinary yoga class doesn’t necessarily promote sexuality (although the sexual energy is there in the body, isn’t it?).
 But Tantra historically has and does.

-Erotic Kama statues in Khajuraho Hindu Temple at Lakshmana Khajurâho, India
+Erotic Kama statues in Khajuraho Hindu Temple at Lakshmana Khajurâho, India.
+The couple in the middle are copulating and the man and the woman next to them are masturbating.

-Historically, as I said, Tantra was not a yoga system, although it contributed to the development of Hatha Yoga.
-Tantra sex workshops today might use Hatha breathing exercises (pranayama) and poses (asanas).
-Tantra was a ritual system that sexualized ancient Vedic fertility rites in the early medieval period.
+Historically, Tantra was a ritual system that sexualized ancient Vedic fertility rites in the early medieval period.
 It is not surprising that what Georg Feuerstein calls “Neo-Tantra” dipped into the Tantra tradition to develop a ritualization of sex aimed at increasing intimacy between couples.
-Tantra yoga has become sex therapy.
+Tantra has become sex therapy.

 I’ve never experienced a Tantra sex workshop, but I interviewed a respected yoga teacher who has conducted workshops for couples.
 He told me that many couples attend looking to improve their lovemaking, which they usually identify with ejaculation and orgasm.
 One of the important aspects of Tantra workshops is to separate sexual intimacy from ejaculation.
 In fact, many ancient people believed that ejaculation is a loss of one’s life force and should be saved for procreation.
 Ancient yogis worked on achieving orgasm without ejaculation.
 Tantric workshops therefore work on intimacy and prolonging sexual pleasure without rushing to ejaculation.
 The processes used in the workshops usually build up sexual energy.